 Should you buy colored translucent clay, or should you color your own with alcohol inks or oil paints?
 It depends on the effect you’re trying to get.
 You can control the color intensity with alcohol inks and you have so many colors to choose from.
 But the colors can degrade with heat, especially the high heat that makes Pardo so clear.
 The range of colors in this line of Pardo trans is really nice.
 You can mix them to get a range of colors.
 However, I think the yellow is a bit too pale and the other colors are more saturated than I’d like.
 So make sure you get plenty of plain translucent so you can dilute the colors and get a more subtle effect.

-Fimo’s range of colored translucent clay includes a very natural looking cardinal red and grass green, both of which are notoriously difficult to achieve with alcohol inks.
-But they’re not very translucent, especially when compared to Pardo.
-I might be tempted to use them to tint plain Pardo, in fact.
+Fimo’s range of colored translucent clay includes a very natural-looking cardinal red and grass green, both of which are notoriously difficult to achieve with alcohol inks.
+But they’re not very translucent, especially when compared to Cernit.
+I might be tempted to use them to tint plain Pardo or Cernit, in fact.

 If you’re down under, you can find the full range of Pardo Translucent, including the colors, at 2Wards Polymer Clay.